Healthy Lunch Ideas That Actually Keep You Full Until Dinner

 The classic mistake is a lunch of simple carbs — a big bowl of white rice, a sandwich on white bread with thin deli meat, a low-fat muffin.
 Blood sugar spikes, then crashes, then you're hungry again faster than makes any sense.

 A 6-ounce salmon fillet has about 34 grams of protein plus omega-3s.
 Quinoa is a complete protein on its own.
-Put them together with some roasted vegetables and you have a lunch that would cost $18 at a healthy bowl restaurant and takes maybe 20 minutes to make at home.
+Put them together with some roasted vegetables — see our quick lunch guide for more ideas — and you have a lunch that would cost $18 at a healthy bowl restaurant and takes maybe 20 minutes to make at home.
 I make a version of this on meal prep Sundays and it holds up well in the fridge for 3-4 days.

 Don't dismiss it because it has the word "salad" in the name.
 A real Cobb — romaine, grilled chicken, hard-boiled eggs, bacon, avocado, blue cheese, tomatoes — is around 40 grams of protein and keeps you full for the entire afternoon.
 The trap is the dressing: heavy Caesar or ranch will undo some of the work.
 A light red wine vinaigrette is the right call.